How To Choose Between The Best Observation Decks in New York?

 230 Fifth Rooftop Bar This bar has the largest rooftop garden in the entire city.
 You can also feel like you are in a real garden by sitting on a wooden bench or a picnic table while sipping drinks.

-There are large umbrellas to give you plenty of shade if it rains, and they play some great old school tunes from the 1980s and 1990s.
+There are large umbrellas to give you plenty of shade if it rains, and they play some great old-school tunes from the 1980s and 1990s.

 The DJ here will not be offended if you ask for some Britney Spears hits.
 They also have an indoor penthouse lounge, but it is easy to have fun outside because they have heaters everywhere to keep you warm during winter.

-During the cold season, you can even sit inside a see-through igloo and enjoy the skyline views while giving all your friends a big “Cheers,” to celebrate your trip to New York.
+During the cold season, you can even sit inside a see-through igloo and enjoy the skyline views while giving all your friends a big “Cheers” to celebrate your trip to New York.

 The Skylark

-There are multiple levels of lounges, but the outdoor terrace is the best part.
-If you are up for a challenge, you should play pool on one of the custom pool tables that can be converted into a dining table after a game for you to take a break from this crazy city life.
+If you are up for a challenge, you should play pool on one of the custom pool tables that can be converted into a dining table after a game for you to take a break from this busy city life.

 Ink 48 Hotel’s Rooftop in Hell’s Kitchen

-The Press Lounge is a classy rooftop bar on the 17th floor of Ink 48 Hotel in Hell’s Kitchen (653 11th Ave, New York, NY 10036).
+The Press Lounge is a classy rooftop bar on the 17th floor of Ink 48 Hotel in Hell’s Kitchen (653 11th Av).

-Cocktails and small plates are served at this ‘floor to ceiling’ glass rooftop and drinks can be enjoyed with city views outside.
-Just avoid drinking too much or being too in awe of the skyline then fall in the swimming pool.
+Cocktails and small plates are served at this ‘floor to ceiling’ glass rooftop, and drinks can be enjoyed with city views outside.

 Westlight, Williamsburg